By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Awareness of this problem is lacking among the general public.
 How Green is Green is dedicated to bridging this knowledge gap by empowering individuals to make informed decisions about their purchases and encouraging them to make more sustainable choices.

-A person uses a computer
+A person uses a computer.

-How Green Is Green Overfill
+Different screenshots showing How Green Is Green.

-How Green Is Green Overfill with Arrows
+Different screenshots showing How Green Is Green with connected arrows.